wader/jqjq/README.md

 jq implementation of [jq](https://github.com/stedolan/jq)

+> [!WARNING]
-> **Warning** this project is mostly for learning, experimenting and fun.
+> This project is mostly for learning, experimenting and fun.

 Why?
-It started when researching how to write decoders in jq for [fq](https://github.com/wader/fq) which ended up involving some syntax tree rewriting and walking and then it grew from that.
+It started when researching how to write decoders in jq for [fq](https://github.com/wader/fq) which ended up involving some AST rewriting and walking and then it escalated a bit.

 But it's also a great way to show that jq is a very expressive, capable and neat language!